BethSpornitz/smart-store-bethspornitz/README.md

 Understanding which regions consistently perform best allows leadership to focus marketing efforts, tailor promotions, and optimize inventory distribution by region and category.

+Descriptive dimensions: product category, region, month Numeric metric: total sales amount
+Aggregations: sum and average
+Slicing: by product category
+Dicing: by product and region
+Drilldown: from year to month

 ### Section 2.
 Data Source

 Source: Tables in our SQLite database (smart_sales.db).